COVID-19 will impact

 WHY "SAVE" JONES LIBRARY?

+The Jones Library, located in Amherst, Massachusetts is a public library unlike any other across the country.
 In 2019, the Jones Library celebrated 100 years of serving Amherst residents and being part of this community.

 10 REASONS TO RENOVATE NOT EXPAND JONES LIBRARY